rit-igm-web/igme-330-shared/hw/hw-2.md

 ## Overview
 - Build your ***ultimate version*** of the Audio Visualizer!
-- Your starting point MUST be the "done" version of [PE-08 - Audio Visualizer](../pe/pe-08.md)
+- Your starting point MUST be the "done" version of [Exercise: Audio Visualizer](../pe/pe-08.md)

 ---